jshawatsplunk/app-dev-workshop/docs/modules/module5/teams.md

 ***

-If you need to make sure a token  cannot be used a to send Metrics in you can Disable a token.
+If you need to make sure a token  cannot be used to send Metrics in you can Disable a token.
 Click on the Disable button to Disable the token, this means the token cannot be used for sending in data to SignalFX.
-The line with Your Token should turn greyed out to indicate that is been Disabled as you can see in the screenshot below.
+The line with Your Token should turn greyed out to indicate that has been Disabled as you can see in the screenshot below.

 ![Token disabled](../images/M1-l7-26.jpg)